Syria's Assad visits China seeking funds

 Syria signed up to China's vast Belt and Road trade and infrastructure initiative in January 2022.

-Haid Haid, a consulting fellow at London's Chatham House, wrote on X that "the focus of this meeting is expected to revolve around convincing China to aid Syria's economic recovery".
+Haid Haid, a consulting fellow at London's Chatham House, wrote on social media that "the focus of this meeting is expected to revolve around convincing China to aid Syria's economic recovery".

 China pledged $2 billion in investments in Syria in 2017, Haid noted -- funds that have "yet to materialise".